elicia4/linux_notes/misc/srv_naming.md

 ...but if it's not required, why do people use it so often?
 A domain controller is a server that manages a domain and controls how it's used, it controls how a domain is used and how resources within that domain are assigned.
-The most common domain controller there is is Microsoft Active Directory(AD).
+The most common domain controller is Microsoft Active Directory(AD).
 It can simplify how your domain is managed and give you additional functionality, but it's just that, added functionality.
-Depending on how many servers you have within your network implementing a domain controller might work against you, it might represent an additional administrative burden that can create unnecessary work.
+Depending on how many servers you have within your network, implementing a domain controller might work against you, it might represent an additional administrative burden that can create unnecessary work.
 If you have only 5 or 6 servers, you probably shouldn't set up a domain controller.